 Departure from Paro

-This morning our guide brings us to the airport and we say goodbye before our early morning departure from Paro returns us to Bangkok.
+This morning our guide brings us to the Paro airport and we say goodbye before our early morning departure for Bangkok.

 Please note that this is a typical itinerary, and actual activities may vary to take advantage of weather conditions, local events, and to allow serendipity to play a hand in your experience.
 We try to plan our trips at a time that offers the most favorable weather conditions.
 However, if poor weather conditions persist at the time of your departure, such as snow on the high passes, we reserve the right to change the itinerary described here and offer an alternative to the trek.
 This may be a decision that is made once you are already in Bhutan or after setting out for the trek.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these should the need arise.